 You could be planning to shoot at a Knight and roll terrible for weapon stats.
 Now, instead of firing on the Knight you might decide to fire on infantry instead, something the random profile is more likely to kill.

-Back in the day, Obliterators also had power fists.
+Also, back in the day Obliterators also had power fists.
 This made them an amazing unit for Chaos, a Swiss army knife, but 8th edition removed their fists.
 I can live with this all things considered.
 They really were too good before.

 Use on the Battlefield

 With an unreliable weapon profile, shooting is probably best spent on elite infantry.
 The strength of the shooting will be wounding at least on 3’s (typically), and may get up to 2’s.